 2. United States

-The US is a major importer of rare earth materials, with demand for compounds and metals worth US$110 million in 2020; that’s down from US$160 million in 2019.
+The US is a major importer of rare earth materials, with demand for compounds and metals worth US$160 million in 2021; that’s up from US$109 million in 2020.
 The country has classified rare earths as critical minerals, a distinction that has come to the fore due to trade issues between the US and China.

 3. Myanmar (also known as Burma)

-Little information is available about the country’s rare earth mineral deposits and mining projects, but the nation does have a close relationship with China — in 2020, Myanmar provided 50 percent of China’s medium to heavy rare earths feedstock.
-Myanmar’s military coup in 2021 has raised concerns that those rare earths imports may be cut off, but as of early March there had been no trade disruptions.
+Little information is available about the country’s rare earth mineral deposits and mining projects, but the nation does have a close relationship with China.
+Myanmar provides 60 percent of China’s medium to heavy rare earths feedstock.
+Myanmar’s military coup in 2021 has raised concerns that those rare earths imports may be cut off, but so far trade disruptions have been minimal.

 The country holds the sixth largest-known rare earths reserves in the world, and is poised to increase its output.
-Australia-based Lynas (ASX:LYC,OTC Pink:LYSCF) operates the Mount Weld mine and concentration plant in the country, and it recently announced plans to boost production to 10,500 tonnes per year of neodymium-praseodymium products by 2025.
+Australia-based Lynas (ASX:LYC,OTC Pink:LYSCF) operates the Mount Weld mine and concentration plant in the country, and in 2019 announced plans to boost production to 10,500 MT per year of neodymium-praseodymium products by 2025.

 Mine production: 8,000 MT

-Madagascar recorded rare earths extraction of 8,000 MT in 2020, double that of the year before.
-It holds the Tantalus rare earth project, which is said to contain 562,000 tonnes of rare earth oxides.
+Madagascar recorded rare earths extraction of 3,200 MT in 2021, up from 2,800 MT the year before.
+It holds the Tantalus rare earth project, which is said to contain 562,000 MT of rare earth oxides.

 India’s 2021 production in India was just 2,900 MT, unchanged from the previous year, representing about 1 percent of global rare earth supplies.
-India’s rare earths production industry is far below its potential.
-The country holds almost 35 percent of the world’s total beach sand mineral deposits, which are significant sources of rare earths.
+India’s rare earths production industry is far below its potential, considering the Asian nation holds almost 35 percent of the world’s total beach sand mineral deposits, which are significant sources of rare earths.

 Mine production: 2,700 MT

-Russia produced 2,700 MT of rare earths in 2020, the same level as the previous three years.
+Russia produced 2,700 MT of rare earths in 2021, the same level as the previous three years.
 Prior to the country’s aggressive war against Ukraine, the Russian government was allegedly “unhappy” with its supply of rare earths.
-Russia is reportedly reducing mining taxes and offering discounted loans to investors in 11 projects intended to increase the nation’s share of global rare earths production from the current 1.3 percent to 10 percent by 2030.
+Russia has reportedly reduced mining taxes and offered discounted loans to investors in nearly a dozen projects intended to increase the nation’s share of global rare earths production from the current 1.3 percent to 10 percent by 2030.
 In terms of global rare earths reserves, Russia is tied for third with Brazil.